turingschool/lesson_plans/ruby_03-professional_rails_applications/testing_an_internal_api.md

 Great!
 Now we can start test driving our code.
 First, let's set up the test file.

 On the first line of the test we are making the request.
-We want a `get` request to `items#index` and we would like to get json back.
+We want a `get` request to `api/v1/items` and we would like to get json back.
 At the end of the test we are asserting that the response was a success.

 **test/controllers/api/v1/items_controller_test.rb**